Ligurian-tyrrhenian sea 2022

 In 2018, Sail & Explore began collecting marine debris data in the Ligurian-Tyrrhenian Sea (near Olbia-Elba-Genoa) during the first two weeks of June.

 Our comparison study results (published in 2020) highlight the importance of monitoring the levels of plastic particle pollution in sensitive ecosystems during different years in order to ascertain the long-term trends in particle concentrations.

 The aim of our expeditions is therefore to collect data on a ten years scale to evaluate if there are any changes which can be detected with regard to the quantity and spatial and temporal distribution of microplastics found in the area(s).
-For our next expedition, we are partnering with FOSsailing, which will enable us to collect marine debris samples with two catamarans simultaneously.

 A course week includes:

 All course participants will serve as crew and be integrated into the sailing routine as much as possible.
 This involves navigation, watch duty, setting sails, reefing and anchoring.

 You will sleep like a real crew and sharing beds/bunking with other participants.

 Assisting with the sampling by using the Manta Trawl system and conducting the first evaluations on board.